Bynum, Providence win; Hoyas drop school-worst 11th straight

 Aminu Mohammed had 18 points for the Hoyas (6-15, 0-10).
 Georgetown is nine games under .500 for the first time since going 3-23 in 1971-72, the season before Hall of Fame coach John Thompson Jr. began his Hoyas career.

+Georgetown’s previous record losing streak was 10, set over the final nine games of the 2003-04 season and the 2004-05 season opener.

+“We’re only going to win when everybody in that room decides that whatever we’re doing right now is not working,” Georgetown coach Patrick Ewing said.
+“They have to decide if they’re going to listen to what we want them to do and get it done.”

-It seemed coach Patrick Ewing and the Hoyas might end their slide against an unlikely opponent when they held a lead early in the second half.
+It seemed the Hoyas might end their slide against an unlikely opponent when they held a lead early in the second half.
 But Georgetown’s sloppiness and Bynum’s slick shooting ended any chance of that.

 Providence already led by five when Bynum made a pair of free throws.
 It proved to be the start of a 13-0 personal run for Bynum, who hit three consecutive 3s to make it 59-41, then added another 3 after a basket by Mohammed to become responsible for 16 consecutive points by the Friars.

-Bynum, whose previous career high was 23 against Temple in 2018 when he played for Saint Joseph’s, shot 11 of 15 from the field and 7 of 8 from 3-point range.
+Bynum’s previous career high was 23 against Temple in 2018 when he played for Saint Joseph’s.
+A native of nearby Largo, Maryland, who played high school ball at Georgetown Prep, Bynum shot 11 of 15 from the field and 7 of 8 from 3-point range.

+“It felt like an ocean,” Bynum said of the basket.
+“It felt like everything I was putting up was going down.
+That was pretty fun to see those shots fall.
+And being back at home with a lot of family and friends here, being able to play in front of them, I was really excited.”

 Georgetown committed 19 turnovers, leading to 18 Providence points.
 The Hoyas were just 5 of 25 from the floor in the second half and made just two field goals in the first 12:26 of the half as Providence pulled away.

 The Friars entered the day averaging 11.8 turnovers, but had 10 giveaways in the first half alone.
-Georgetown had nine of its own, but still took a 30-27 advantage into the break.
-It was only the second time this season the Hoyas have led a Big East opponent at halftime.
+Georgetown had nine of its own, but still took a 30-27 edge into the break.
+It was only the second time this season the Hoyas have led a Big East opponent at halftime, but advantage didn’t last long.

+“I’m proud of our resilience once again, and I’ve used that word a lot this year,” Cooley said.
+“Sometimes in the past, we would have folded in those situations.
+We didn’t let our frustration carry over to the second half.”

 BIG PICTURE